onera/Flocon/README.md

 |-----------:|:---------------------------------------------------|:----------:|
 |   `step`   | The system is an amplifier and the control goal is disturbance rejection.
 See [this page](step).|  FreeFem++ |

-*Remark: If you have a flow problem that you would like to be integrated in this library, contact us to discuss about it.*

 ## Authors

 The Flocon library is developped by Pierre Vuillemin (pierre.vuillemin@onera.fr) and Charles Poussot-Vassal (charles.poussot-vassal@onera.fr) within an internal ONERA project.